dzangolab/fastify/packages/user/README.md

   },
 };
 ```
-**_NOTE:_** Each above function is a wrapper function.
-For example for `emailPasswordSignUpPOST` see [emailPasswordSignUpPOST](src/supertokens/recipes/config/third-party-email-password/emailPasswordSignUpPost.ts).
+**_NOTE:_** Each above overrridden elements are a wrapper function.
+For example to override `emailPasswordSignUpPOST` see [emailPasswordSignUpPOST](src/supertokens/recipes/config/third-party-email-password/emailPasswordSignUpPost.ts).

 ## Context